Listed on this page are our direct Bender

 and WW II are on the

-two plaques in the entrance hall of St Nickolas Catholic Church in
+two plaques in the entrance hall of St Nikolas Catholic Church in

 Rettigheim.
 In the early years of our Bender family history the threat